seetadev/wireshark-dissectors/README.md

-# Wireshark Dissectors
+# Libp2p and Ethp2p Network Analysis for Wireshark Dissectors

 A collection of Wireshark Dissectors for analyzing libp2p and Ethereum Consensus Client packet traces.
 Only works for QUIC connections.

+##  Goals of this Repository for extending unified observability

+The long-term vision of this test repository is to become a unified observability and experimentation framework for libp2p and ethp2p-based distributed systems, enabling protocol debugging, interoperability testing, AI-assisted packet analysis, decentralized networking research, and large-scale coordination experiments across Web3, edge AI, Ethereum, IPFS, Filecoin, and next-generation peer-to-peer infrastructure.

+Please visit https://github.com/libp2p/libp2p/discussions/281 for Milestones & Roadmap for libp2p Network Analysis

 ![Wireshark Dissector](./.readme/screenshot.png)

-##  Goals of this Test Repository

-The long-term vision of this test repository is to become a unified observability and experimentation framework for libp2p-based distributed systems, enabling protocol debugging, interoperability testing, AI-assisted packet analysis, decentralized networking research, and large-scale coordination experiments across Web3, edge AI, Ethereum, IPFS, Filecoin, and next-generation peer-to-peer infrastructure.

 ## Usage